FIVE MOST SURPRISING FINDS

 In 2023, twenty-three Baltimore schools recorded zero percent math proficiency — not a single student in the entire building tested proficient.
 The adults responsible will retire with full pensions.
 Baltimore City Public Schools, 2023 Assessment Data

-In the city of Baltimore, in the year 2023, there were twenty-three schools in which not a single student — not one child in the entire building — tested proficient in mathematics (Baltimore City Public Schools, 2023 Assessment Data).
+In Baltimore, in 2023, twenty-three schools produced not a single student who tested proficient in mathematics.
+Not one child in any of those buildings could demonstrate basic grade-level math skills (Baltimore City Public Schools, 2023 Assessment Data).

-Hold that sentence in your mind for a moment.
-Resist the impulse to move past it.
-The sheer enormity of what it describes tends to slide off the consciousness like water off stone.
-The people who run these schools are counting on exactly that.
+Hold that sentence in your mind.
+Do not move past it.
+The enormity of what it describes tends to slide off the mind like water off stone.
+The people who run these schools are counting on exactly that reaction.

 Twenty-three schools.

 Zero percent proficiency.
-These are not schools in any meaningful sense of the word.
-They are buildings where children are sent for seven hours a day to sit in the presence of adults who, through their union contracts, earn salaries, benefits, and pensions that many of those children’s parents will never match.
-The adults are paid.
+These are not schools in any real sense.
+They are buildings where children sit for seven hours a day in the presence of adults who, through union contracts, earn salaries, benefits, and pensions that many of those children’s parents will never match.
+The adults get paid.
 The children learn nothing.

-This is not a story about Baltimore alone.
-It is Baltimore and Detroit and Cleveland and Milwaukee and St. Louis and Gary and Newark and dozens of other American cities where the school system has become, for Black children, a machine that consumes resources and produces failure with an efficiency that would be impressive if it were not catastrophic.
+This is not just Baltimore.
+It is Baltimore, Detroit, Cleveland, Milwaukee, St. Louis, Gary, Newark, and dozens of other American cities.
+In each of them, the school system has become a machine that swallows resources and produces failure with an efficiency that would be impressive if it were not catastrophic.

 The Numbers That Should End Careers

-The National Assessment of Educational Progress — the NAEP, known as the Nation’s Report Card — is the only nationally representative, continuing assessment of American students, and it has been measuring what children know and can do since 1969.
-The 2022 results show a crisis in Black educational achievement that, by any honest measure, is a humanitarian crisis inside the world’s wealthiest nation (NCES, NAEP Report Card, U.S. Department of Education, 2022).
+The National Assessment of Educational Progress (the NAEP, known as the Nation’s Report Card) is the only nationally representative, ongoing assessment of American students.
+It has measured what children know and can do since 1969.
+The 2022 results reveal a crisis in Black educational achievement that, by any honest standard, is a humanitarian emergency inside the world’s wealthiest nation (NCES, NAEP Report Card, U.S. Department of Education, 2022).

 In 2023, twenty-three Baltimore schools recorded zero percent math proficiency — not a single student tested proficient.